 Eye on Nature: Ethna Viney answers your queries

-Ethna Viney welcomes observations at Thallabawn, Louisburgh, Co Mayo, F28F978 .
-Email : email@example.com.
-Please include a postal address.
+Ethna Viney welcomes observations at Thallabawn, Louisburgh, Co Mayo, or by email at firstname.lastname@example.org.
+Please include a postal address